Washington’s working foresters will continue replanting trees, ensuring an enduring cycle of wood products for a generation to come.

 Anatomy of a Landslide: Published on Sep 22, 2014 GEER—Geotechnical Extreme Events Reconnaissance—is a team of volunteer scientists who visit natural disasters to determine causes and help prepare for or prevent future disasters.

 Through the Forests & Fish Law of 1999, state and private forest landowners have invested in their road systems by removing fish passage barriers.
-Since 2001, nearly 5,600 barriers have been removed, opening up 3,800 miles of historic fish habitat.
+Since 2001, more than 8,100 barriers have been removed, opening up nearly 6,200 miles of historic fish habitat.
 To learn more go to ForestsAndFish.com.

 Washington’s working forests protect 60,000 miles of streams on 9.3 million acres of forestland, protecting cool, clean water through responsible forest practices.